katie-wright-flick/LARPs/README.md

 Have a read of chapters 1 to 2.2 of [routing outside in](https://guides.rubyonrails.org/routing.html).
 Bear in mind that available routes live in `routes.rb`, and our model / controller is for `Scenario`.

+Hit me up if you're stuck, but otherwise assuming you're on the scenario route...

+You should be looking at a page called Scenarios that contains a table with a few entries.

 Before moving on:
+1. Do a search in this code base for the name of these default table entries.
+How are they already on the page?
+1. Click the link to create a new scenario and follow the steps, where do you end up in the browser?
+  - What is the name of the view you've landed at?
+  - What correlation do you see between the name of the view and the ScenarioController?
+  - Do you understand what `resources: scenario` is doing in the `routes.db`
+1. What happens when you delete a scenario?
+1. What happens when you edit a scenario?
 1. Having the landing page be the default ruby landing page isn't useful for a production app.
 We can make the scenario page our homepage, or our "root" route.
 Have a read of [routing outside in #using-root](https://guides.rubyonrails.org/routing.html#using-root) and make the necessary changes to the `routes.rb`.

 ---